ctrlplusb/easy-peasy/website/docs/docs/tutorial/consuming-state.md

 # Consuming state

-Our [application](https://codesandbox.io/s/easy-peasy-tutorial-connect-store-1invi) has the store connected to it, but the components are not consuming the state from the store. @e can use Easy Peasy's [useStoreState](/docs/api/use-store-state) hook to do this.
+Our [application](https://codesandbox.io/s/easy-peasy-tutorial-connect-store-1invi) has the store connected to it, but the components are not consuming the state from the store.
+We can use Easy Peasy's [useStoreState](/docs/api/use-store-state) hook to do this.

 > If you aren't familiar with hooks, we highly recommend that you read React's [official documentation](https://reactjs.org/docs/hooks-intro.html) on the subject.
 The documentation is really well written and will cover everything that you need to consider when using hooks based APIs.